Discover Botswana : Music and Stage (Dance / Theatre)

 The other major trend in modern Botswana music is kwasa-kwasa.
 Originating in the Democratic Republic of Congo, this kind of slow rumba with a jerky, catchy rhythm is now deeply rooted in Botswana's musical landscape.
 It is embodied locally by stars such as Franco Lesokwane and his group Franco and Afro Musica, Alfredo Mos and Jeff Matheatau.

 Botswana has not escaped the hip-hop wave, and has nurtured a well-established local scene.
-By the 1990s, the genre was already mainstream, and pioneers like Cashless Society paved the way for several generations of artists such as local stars Scar and Kast, renowned for the quality of their songwriting.
-The country is also home to its own brand of hip-hop, motswako, a mix of rap in local languages (Setswana, Sesotho, Zulu or Afrikaans, depending on the rapper's origin) and English.
+By the 1990s, the genre was already mainstream, and pioneers such as Cashless Society paved the way for several generations of artists such as local stars Scar and Kast, renowned for the quality of their songwriting.
+The country is also home to its own variant of hip-hop, motswako, a mix of rap in local languages (Setswana, Sesotho, Zulu or Afrikaans, depending on the rapper's origin) and English.
 A number of artists and collectives, such as Zeus and HHP, have made a name for themselves in this field, attracting new audiences to hip-hop.

 The dance